mjwebster/hot_housing_index/README.md

 3) The file called "metro_totals_for_charts.csv", located in the misc folder has the metrics needed for the charts.
 Need to ask Arbit for the latest numbers for metro-wide "days on market" year-end metric, median sale prices, total new listings, total closed sales, and median price per square foot metric.
 This is for the 16-county metro.
 These are used in 2 sets of charts -- the display ones at the top of the page and as contextual lines in the city-specific charts when you select a city.
 Numbers for prior years are stored in an Excel file, so you just need to add the current year to the file.
 That Excel file is in the misc folder.

+4) the file called "metro16_dom_ppsf_historical.xlsx" also needs to be updated. these provide metro context lines in the charts that are displayed for each city.